fschlag/pyMarkdownSplitter/test/test_resources/manual_comprehensive.md

 # Insert and Update

 Usually refers to a single entity.
-However, PriDE also supports mass updates

 ## Insert